SemanticMediaWiki/SemanticCite/docs/04-scite.md

 ### Type assignment

-A type is expected for each citation resource unless `$GLOBALS['scigStrictParserValidationEnabled']` is set `false`.
+A type assignment is expected for each citation resource unless `$GLOBALS['scigStrictParserValidationEnabled']` is set `false`.

-If something like `|type=bgn:Thesis;schema:Book|+sep=;` has been generated or specified then the last entry `schema:Book` will be selected as valid descriptor.
+If something like `|type=bgn:Thesis;schema:Book|+sep=;` has been generated or specified then the last entry (e.g. `schema:Book`) will be selected as valid descriptor.

 ### Bibtex import

-To ease the reuse of bibtex records, `#scite` provides the `|bibtex=` parameter to import a record with adding its text to `#scite` which transforms it into a structured form with help of the [property](02-property-mapping.md) and [template](03-template-mapping.md) mapping.
+To ease the reuse of bibtex records, `#scite` provides the `|bibtex=` parameter to import a record as text which `#scite` will transform into a structured form according to the [property](02-property-mapping.md) and [template](03-template-mapping.md) mapping.

 ```
 {{#scite: